microsoft/azure-devops-extension-tasks/overview.md

 ## Contribute

 This extension was created by Microsoft with help from the community.
-We'd like to thank [Wouter de Kort](https://wouterdekort.com/) and [Jesse Houwing](https://jessehouwing.net/) for their contributions.
+We'd like to thank [Wouter de Kort](https://wouterdekort.com/), [Utkarsh Shigihalli](https://www.visualstudiogeeks.com/), [Jesse Houwing](https://jessehouwing.net/) for their contributions.

 ## Feedback and issues